BIANCOLIEVITO

 300gr (1 1/4 cup) of water at 30°C (86°F)

-On an excellent Sourdough reactivation, you should refresh at least 700gr (3 cup) of starter for the first few days (so as not to dilute the yeast too much) and gradually decrease the amount to your liking the following days.
+For excellent sourdough reactivation, you should feed at least 700gr (3 cups) of the starter for the first few days (so as not to dilute the yeast too much) and gradually decrease the amount to your liking the following days.

-As I mentioned, schedule about 10 to 15 days before using a sourdough that you have frozen for several months!
+As I mentioned, schedule 10 to 15 days before using a sourdough you have frozen for several months!

 • Here is a brief recap for properly reactivating frozen sourdough starter